 Traditional Chinese Medicine Treatment for Constipation

-Xiao Cheng Qi Tang is a Chinese herbal formula which helps bowel movements to alleviate abdominal distention and constipation
+2) Xiao Cheng Qi Wan is a Chinese herbal formula which helps bowel movements to alleviate abdominal distention and constipation.

-How to use: Xiao Cheng Qi Tang can be used in the forms of powder and capsules.
+How to use: Xiao Cheng Qi Wan can be used in the form of pills.

 3) Black sesame seeds also known as Hei Zhi Ma, is recorded in the Chinese Materia Medica for moistening and moving the bowels and relieving constipation.

 Acupuncture Treatment for Constipation

 Many studies suggest that acupuncture for constipation is effective.
 Acupuncture can relieve chronic constipation and produce long lasting result than drugs.
 There are meridian lines for each major organ system in the body including the large intestine.
 On this large intestine meridian, there are acupuncture points which can be used for constipation.
 Other organ systems such as the stomach and liver also have specific acupuncture points that have been used for centuries to treat constipation.
 TCM practitioners may offer electro acupuncture treatment, which uses thin needles inserted beneath the skin that are attached to a device that sends electric pulses into the body.

 In Western medicine, it is known that stress can influence the bowels and contribute to constipation.
 This is why sometimes liver acupuncture points are used to help the bowels, because treating the liver can help reduce stress.

 If you are a do-it-yourself type, you can also try stimulating acupressure points for constipation on your own.